 I pulled together a Privacy Policy from a free template, but I knew that it didn’t fully protect me.

-So, I made the smartest move I could do.
-I got customizable templates, crafted by a lawyer who’s also a blogger.
+So, I made the smartest move I could: I got customizable templates, crafted by a lawyer who’s also a blogger.

 I highly recommend you get at least the Legal Bundle from Amira Irfan at A Self Guru.

-It’s a bundled pack of templates (they work also for Canada and elsewhere) with the key three legal pages, as well as nine bonuses.
-It’s perfect for those just starting a blog.
+It’s a bundled pack of templates that works internationally, with the key three legal pages, as well as nine bonuses.

-At the end of the day, if you’re blogging legally, you’re sleeping easier, knowing you’re not breaking any laws, and you’re covering yourself legally and financially.
+If you’re blogging legally, you’re sleeping easier, knowing you’re not breaking any laws, and you’re covering yourself legally and financially.
+This is why it’s on my list of tips for beginner bloggers.

 | READ MORE: Five Key Ways To Legally Protect Your Blog